RHYTIDECTOMY (Classic Facelift )

-If you’re considering facial rejuvenation, this information will help provide a basic understanding of what a facelift can and cannot achieve.
-Because facial aging affects each individual patient differently no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.
+If you’re considering facial lift, this information will help provide a basic understanding of what a facelift can and cannot achieve.
+Because facial aging affects each individual patient differently no amount of written information can replace a personal consultation with Dr. Gomez Mendoza and his team.

-The following information is strictly the opinion of Dr. Gomez-Mendoza and his associates and pertains to his personal technique of facial rejuvenation and other facial rejuvenation procedures as performed by him.
+The following information is strictly the opinion of Dr. Gomez-Mendoza and pertains to his personal technique of facial lift and other facial lift procedures as performed by him.

 There is no ideal in a facelift.
 Rather, the goal is to improve the overall facial appearance.
 Skin type, ethnic background, degree of skin elasticity, individual healing and basic bone structure are factors affecting the final results.
 This procedure is sometimes performed on patients in their thirties, and successful surgery has been performed on patients in their eighties.
 No aesthetic procedure can stop the aging process.
 What facelifts can do is to "turn back the clock" by improving the facial descent and deflation that occurs over time.
 Facelifts can be done alone or, more commonly, in combination with other facial aesthetic procedures.

-Dr. Gomez-Mendoza frequently performs rejuvenation of the eyelids, browlift and limited laser resurfacing or peeling in combination with facelift rejuvenation procedures.
+Dr. Gomez Mendoza frequently performs facial lift of the eyelids, browlift and limited laser resurfacing or peeling in combination with facelift procedures.

 The main goal of a facelifts is to help your face look its best and give you a look of health and more youthful appearance.
 The overall effect will be more successful if additional changes are made in the chin and neck areas through other facial surgery.
 Many patients decide to have facial liposculpture to remove excess fatty deposits in conjunction with a facelift.
 If several flaws need correction, more than one procedure may be necessary for the best overall result.